quarkusio/quarkus-web-lab/2-blog/README.md

 🚀 Press `w` and observe your web page, press `d` and see the Quarkus Dev UI.

+You should see a `TemplateException`, it's part of the plan :)

 ### Base template

 First, we'll need a _base_ template.